danielrosehill/Global-Value-Factors-Explorer/README.md

 | **Water Pollution**       | Impacts from 104 possible corporate water pollutants on human health and eutrophication.                                                 |

 ---

-## Why source data is essential

-In order to translate companies' impacts into monetary terms as impact accounting envisions, these value factors need to be paired with the matching datapoints for those same impacts.

-The context here is important.
-The IFVI and VBA released their Database with the intention of helping account preparers to use these factors in the preparation of "impact accounts".

-The value factors can also be applied externally, however, which is the use-case that this derivative dataset was designed to support ("externally" may mean researchers using public accounts to retrospectively apply these value factors to model what their monetary effects might have been according to the IFVI methodology).

-In either case, a second dataset is required to make *this* data useful!

----

  ## Licensing

 This repository contains a derivative work of the Global Value Factors Database (GVFD).
 Those wishing to use the source data for any downstream applications or commercial purposes should refer directly to the official database and its terms of use, which are available at IFVI.org.
 The terms provided there, not here, apply to any formal use of the data.
+Any mistakes or inaccuracies are those of this dataset.

 ### Versioning